automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Delapparentia.md

 # Delapparentia
-## Description: This ornithopod was initially classified as a species of Iguanodon.
+## This ornithopod was initially classified as a species of Iguanodon.